vesoft-inc/nebula/src/tools/importer/README.md

 ## Importer

 `Importer` is a tool used to load a small amount of data from a CSV file into Nebula Graph.
 It is single-threaded.
+If you have a large set of data, generating SST files and ingesting these files may be a better way.
+For details, please refer to [Spark SST File Generator](../spark-sstfile-generator/README.md) and HDFS Importer <!--to be done-->

 ### Download JARs